 - Sponsorship: If you or someone or a business you know want to donate to the scholarship program to help a player more easily attend, please contact us via the website.

-- Register here through DASH starting 1/16/18 (listed as a “class” in our system)
+- Register here through DASH now (listed as a “class” in our system)

 - When & Where

 Camp coaches: Jay is the lead coach of Rise&ShinexABQ soccer camp.
-Other coaches for the camp include Gabe Nosseir, owner of the IISA and Lucien Starzynski, the head boys coach of the state champion Albuquerque High School Bulldogs.
+Other coaches for the camp include Gabe Nosseir, owner of the IISA Leagues and Aidan Yeomans, club coach and Lil’ Kickers & Skills Institute coach.

 Mentors: Several mentors will come work with the players during the two day camp, including:

-a nutrition talk by Transformative Coach and Registered Dietitian Angie King-Nosseir, which includes smoothies on day one for the players, provided by Squeezed Juice Bar
+a nutrition talk by Transformative Coach and Registered Dietitian Angie King-Nosseir, which includes smoothies each morning for the players

 Before he joined the US Men’s National Team, Jay played college soccer at the University of Illinois Chicago, where he played with Albuquerque’s Patrick Grange, who passed away from ALS/ Lou Gehrig’s Disease in 2012.
 While in college, DeMerit formed part of a defensive back line that helped lead the team into the NCAA playoffs in 2000.
 He was not drafted or signed by any Major League Soccer clubs following graduation from college.
 Jay decided to try his luck in England in 2003 with only $1,800, in an attempt to find a club to play for.
 He started off playing in the ninth tier of English soccer for Southall, earning only £40 a week.